juanmirod/chatgpt_cli/README.md

 - [x] Add an action to generate images with the help of ChatGPT using Dall-e API
 - [x] Long term memory with a vector database
 - [x] Publish a conversation as a gist or somewhere else
 - [x] Add a system message with the number of tokens ~left before reaching the limit~ in this conversation
 - [x] Updated image generator to use DALLE3
 - [x] Updated OpenAI sdk and gpt4-turbo

 ## I'm working on...

-- [ ] Add the TTS from OpenAI besides Google so the user can chose which one to use in the conversation config
+- [ ] Stand-alone tts interface to make audios for posts in the blog

 ## Possible next features, cool things that I would like...

 - [ ] Stand-alone dalle3 interface that works more like ChatGPT
+- [ ] Add the TTS from OpenAI besides Google so the user can chose which one to use in the conversation config
 - [ ] Add a web interface and an API to interact with the conversation manager or the agent directly
 - [ ] Load a history file to continue a conversation
 - [ ] Using API functions instead of prompt actions
 - [ ] Summarize the conversation in a paragraph when it's getting to the token limit to be able to continue on track
 - [ ] Multi-agent generation with several specialized agents
-- [ ] Using local a local models instead of OpenAI API
+- [ ] Using local models instead of OpenAI API

 ## Runing the test suite